typeof(1:5)

 #> [1] "closure"29 R internals

-R’s C implementation descends from S, the language created by John Chambers at Bell Labs in the 1970s.
-Ross Ihaka and Robert Gentleman reimplemented S from scratch at the University of Auckland in the early 1990s, borrowing the evaluation model from Scheme (a Lisp dialect).
-The result, described in Ihaka & Gentleman (1996), was a Scheme-style evaluator wearing S-compatible syntax.
-That hybrid is still visible today: the linked-list environments come from Lisp, the vectorized operations come from S, and the garbage collector is a textbook generational mark-and-sweep.
+R’s C implementation descends from S, which John Chambers created at Bell Labs in the 1970s.
+When Ross Ihaka and Robert Gentleman reimplemented it at the University of Auckland in the early 1990s, they borrowed the evaluation model from Scheme and dressed it in S-compatible syntax.
+The linked-list environments come from Lisp; the vectorized operations come from S; the garbage collector is a textbook generational mark-and-sweep.
+What holds all of it together is a single data structure.

-In R’s C source code, every R object is represented as a SEXP: a pointer to a SEXPREC struct.
+In R’s C source code, every R object, without exception, is represented as a SEXP: a pointer to a SEXPREC struct.
 The name stands for “S expression,” inherited from Lisp.
 When you write x <- c(1, 2, 3), R allocates a SEXPREC on the heap, fills it with the data for a three-element numeric vector, and stores the pointer in the binding for x.

-The SEXPREC struct has two parts: a header and a payload.
-The header is the same for every object.
-It contains:
+The SEXPREC struct has two parts.
+The header is the same for every object, and it contains:

 - A type tag (SEXPTYPE): an integer identifying what kind of object this is (integer vector, closure, environment, etc.).